canalplus/rx-player/doc/architecture/files.md

 ### src/core/buffers/: The Buffer management ###################################

-The code there calculate which segments should be downloaded, ask for their download and push the segments into the sourceBuffers.
+The code there calculate which segments should be downloaded, ask for their download and push the segments into the SourceBuffers.

 <a name="core-eme"></a>